cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-getting-started-faq.md

 ## How are active seats measured?

 Cloudflare for Teams subscriptions consist of seats that users in your account consume.
 When users authenticate to an application or enroll their agent into WARP, they count against one of your active seats.
-Seats can be added, removed or revoked at **Settings** > **Account** > **Plan**.
+Seats can be added, removed, or revoked at **Settings** > **Account** > **Plan**.
 If all seats are currently consumed, you must first remove users before decreasing your purchased seat count.

 ### Removing users

 User seats can be removed for Access and Gateway at **My Team** > **Users**.
 Removing a user will have consequences both on Access and on Gateway:

 * **Access**: All active sessions for that user will be invalidated.
-Note: A user will be able to log back into an application unless the Application’s policy is also updated to block future logins from that user
+Note: A user will be able to log back into an application unless the Application’s policy is also updated to block future logins from that user.

 * **Gateway**: All filtering and routing via the WARP client will cease until the user re-enrolls with their WARP client